william-pedersen/LussovAPI/README.md

 └── ...
 ```
 <br>
-Within this example, an API endpoint from ping.py would look as follows:
+Within this example, an API endpoint from ping.py would look as follows: <br>

 ```
 http://localhost:5000/test/{endpoint}?content={}
 ```
 <br>
-Within the file itself, it becomes clear that these endpoints function similar to React routing, requiring functional exporting.
+Within the file itself, it becomes clear that these endpoints function similar to React routing, requiring functional exporting.<br>

 ``` python
 ...